hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 But now that I have a prompt I probably can get rid of it and stop it from prompt.

 [13:03:09](#MTuOE1V8_vKyAQ24kpciryNkGS8FXu5xTlx_rTngXjQ) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-And report the bug  Ì†ΩÌ∏É
+And report the bug  üòÉ

 [17:43:30](#-iv8-AWJ46ag6BeognJf5eqgfDU99lMLe2HMiS5FCAM) <Respectech (Respectech)>:
 @rebolek Awesome!